 Hear O Israel: the Lord is One, the Lord our God.

-But for too many of God’s people, for too many centuries, the God of Israel may have been the highest God but not necessarily the only God.
+But for too many of God’s people, for too many centuries, this was not completely true.
+The God of Israel may have been the highest God but not necessarily the only God.

 It was finally during the Exile that this people became thoroughly, radically and stubbornly monotheistic.
-Ever since, the Shema proclaims a true faith in the One and Only God, still encapsulating this monotheistic commitment in our own day.
+Ever since, the Shema proclaims a true faith in the One and Only God and continues to encapsulate this monotheistic commitment in our own day.

 Holy is he!

 The biblical concept of holiness recognizes an otherness, a separateness that marks a clear and deep difference between God and humans.